ratikeshgaonkar/geoMap/README.md

 # geoMap
-Integration of Salesforce with GoogleMap
+Integration of Salesforce with Google Maps

+By passing the Data longitude and latitude from Salesforce ang getting up the response